fredemmott/cpp-remapper/README.md

   // Let's do something a but more fun...

-  // 1 physical button to 2 virtual buttons
+  // 1 physical button to 2 virtual buttons at the same time... p->map(throttle.Button1, {vj1.Button1, vj1.Button2} );

+  // ... or one for short press, one for long press p->map(throttle.Button1, ShortPressLongPress { vj1.Button1, vj1.Button2 } );
+  // ... with a custom duration for 'long press' (default is 300ms) p->map(
+    throttle.Button1,
+    ShortPressLongPress { vj1.Button1, vj1.Button2, std::chrono::seconds(1) }
-  p->map(throttle.Button1, {vj1.Button1, vj1.Button2} );
+  );

   // Convert an axis to buttons, e.g. turn a ministick
   // into 4-way buttons